08-12-2017 06:22 PM

 So I'm imaginging for me it would come down to hassle of bringing up the conroller on a macbook/PC vs the cost of a Cloud Key.

 I'd say you have the right mind-set; hassle vs cost.

 I have a CloudKey for my home network, mainly for the ease of having the controller on it's own device, because I don't want to have a VM to run the controller software on; I don't want to have it on my main machine; and If your controller machine dies you have to re-adopt UniFi equipment on your new controller machine

 Also, it is very cute.

-Wired clients: Custom built Windows 10 PC, Brother Scanner/Printer, four PS3s, four XBOX360s, two Wiis, four Smart TVs.
+Wired clients: Custom built Windows 10 PC, Brother MFC, four PS3s, four XBOX360s, two Wiis, four Smart TVs.

-Wireless clients: Eleven (yes, 11) Nest Thermostats for radiant floor heating, two Macbook Pros, two Windows laptops, one iPad Air 2, one Surface Pro 3, three iPhones and one Windows Phone, two DS Lite.
+Wireless clients: Fourteen (yes, 14) Nest Thermostats for in-floor radiant heating, 5 Amazon Echos (original/show/dots), two MB Pros, two Windows laptops, one iPad 5th Gen, one Surface Pro 3, four iPhones, two Android phones, two DS Lites, Neato robotic vacuum.

 If you start off on a Linux, Mac or Windows controller, the migration to the Cloud Key is really straightforward so you could decide later or budget to get it next month.